-(a) Chairperson of the Division Chairman

-(b) HOD of the teaching/parent Dept Member

-(c) Three faculty members $(1P + 1Asso.P + 1Asst.P)$ Members

-(d) One Professor from outside the Department

-nominated by Dean (Academic) Member

-(e) Faculty Advisor(s) of the Class from where the

-Appeal originates Member(s)
+(a) HOD of the teaching/parent Dept Chairman (b) Three faculty members $(1P + 1Asso.P + 1Asst.P)$ Members (c) One Professor from outside the Department nominated by Dean (Academic) Member (d) Faculty Advisor(s) of the Class from where the Appeal originates Member(s)

-- There shall be one DAAB for every department. - The Chairman may co-opt and/or invite more members. - Depending on the prevailing circumstances, the HOD or Senior Professor of the Department, nominated by the Dean (Academic), shall act as Chairman instead of Chairperson of the Division. - If the concerned instructor is a member of DAAB then he shall keep himself out of the Board during deliberations.
+- There shall be one DAAB for every department. - The Chairman may co-opt and/or invite more members. - Depending on the prevailing circumstances, a Senior Professor of the Department, nominated by the Dean (Academic), shall act as Chairman instead of Head of the Department. - If the concerned instructor is a member of DAAB then he shall keep himself out of the Board during deliberations.